akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/experimenting.md

 3001 is to the port of the node.
 In the log output you see that the cluster node has been started and joins the 2551 node and becomes a member of the cluster.
 Its status changed to 'Up'.

-Switch over to the first terminal window and see in the log output that the member joined.
+Switch over to the second terminal window and see in the log output that the member joined.
 So far, no `Worker` has not been started, i.e. jobs are produced and accepted but not processed.

-In the third terminal window, start a worker node with the following command:
+In the fourth terminal window, start a worker node with the following command:

 ```bash
 sbt "runMain worker.Main 5001 3"